frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### Keyboard configuration

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
 There are three thumb keys on each side.
-The left side has an OLED and an encoder, while the right side has neither.
-The encoder seems like a great idea but in practice I find that I only use it for adjusting the lighting, as for all other functions it's quicker to just use keys; I could certainly live without it.
-The OLED, on the other hand (heh), is awesome to have.
+The left side has an OLED.
+Either side can take an encoder, but the right side is slightly more functional.
+(The encoder seems like a great idea but in practice I find that I mostly use it for adjusting the lighting, as for other functions it's usually quicker to just use keys; I could certainly live without it.)

 ### Features